AlexsLemonade/refinebio-docs/docs/faq.md

 This makes the gene expression values broadly comparable, but doesn't explicitly correct for batch, dataset, or platform.
 If the scientific question and analysis methods require datasets to be batch corrected, users should first investigate the existence of batch effects using methods such as Principal Components Analysis.
 If the source dataset is associated with major sources of variability in the data, users may wish to use a meta-analysis framework considering each dataset independently or to apply a batch correction tool.
-For certain analyses it may be sufficient to include batch, dataset, or platform as covariates.
+It may be sufficient to include batch, dataset, or platform as covariates for certain analyses.